mapcode-foundation/mapcode-ada/README.md

     t_mapcode.adb                   - Command line tool to test Ada mapcodes

-In directory test, the command Test launches a complete test of the library.
+In directory test, the command fulltest launches a complete test of the library.

 # Using the Library